newrelic/nr-salesforce-event-streaming/README.md

   1. url
      Your Salesforce instance URL
+     (Basic and oAUTH is Supported)
-  2. username and password
+   2a.
+For Basic auth configure username and password
       username - your SalesForce '<username>'
       password - your SalesForce '<passwrod><security token for the username>'
+   2b.
+For oAuth configure username and password
+     clientsecret - your SalesForce App '<clientsecret>'
+     clientkey - your SalesForce App '<clientkey>'
    3. channel
       The SalesForce topic to be subscribed to
    4. replayfrom
       - `-1` replay event from the tip (new event)
       - `-2` replay event from the earliest (in last 24 hours)
    5. any additional labels/attributes (optional)
    6. eventtype
       The New Relic Insight event type of your choice for this instance

 - Network Proxy (if required)
   1. proxy_host